mikelewek/FSD_P4_ConferenceApp/README.md

 ###Task #4 - Implement getFeaturedSpeaker()

-The endpoint retrieves featured speaker saved by setFeaturedSpeaker() and createConference() endpoints.
+The endpoint retrieves a conference's featured speaker set in memcache from the GetFeaturedSpeaker task.
 Featured Speaker key is the user's email address.

 ###Task #5 - Query Related Problem

 There is an issue because you want to query two properties.
 As stated in the documentation, you are limited to filtering one property at a time: [Inequality filters are limited to at most one property](https://cloud.google.com/appengine/docs/python/datastore/queries?hl=en#Python_Restrictions_on_queries)
-1. Solving this could be to query and filter one property, then iterate the results and remove the second query 'manually' in a loop.
+* Solving this could be to query and filter one property, then iterate the results and remove the second query 'manually' in a loop.